ginkgo/trackball/README.md

 # Trackball

 ## News

+- 2026-05-15: Added experimental firmware support for using the trackball as a 3D space mouse.
+Also some minor tweaks and improvement to the trackball model.
 - 2025-12-25: I'm releasing a new version (Mk.II) that should be easier to print and build.

 ## Introduction